JiajianLu/Apply-Your-School/README.md

 Front end structure:

-search_{table}.html: 5 web pages for querying different tables
+search_{table}.html: 6 web pages for querying different tables

-Show_detail.html: Clicking one of the results in the above web pages can see details of this results.
+Detail.html: Clicking one of the results in the above web pages can see details of this results.

+import.html: For owner to import data.

 FUNCTIONS: